ChrisDuffley/stationPlaylist/addonuserguide.md

 * Announcement of when the end of track and song intros are approaching.
 * A dedicated mode to learn cart machine assignments and play carts from anywhere.
 * A handy alarm to let you know your microphone has been turned on for a while.
+* Playlist summarization and analysis features including viewing statistics about a loaded playlist and saving a transcript of the playlist in a variety of formats.
 * A central configuration dialog to configure various add-on settings.
 * Customize NVDA's behavior on a per show basis via broadcast profiles.
 * Switch between broadcast profiles instantly.